rodneyshupe/Cookbook/Recipes/Sides/PressureCookerParmesanRisotto.rst

    then carefully remove lid, allowing steam to escape away from you.
 4. BEFORE SERVING: Continue to cook risotto over medium heat, stirring constantly, until rice is tender and liquid has thickened, about 6 minutes.
-Stir in Parmesan and season with salt and pep- per to taste.
+Stir in Parmesan and season with salt and pepper to taste.
    Before serving, add remaining 3/4 cup broth as needed to loosen risotto consistency.